worldpeaceenginelabs/METAVERSE-SEED/README.md

 It enables high-performance visualization of geospatial data, dynamic data, and 3D models.
 Integrating seamlessly with Unreal Engine and Unity 3D, it leverages advanced rendering and development tools to create high-fidelity, interactive 3D geospatial experiences for urban planning, simulations, immersive virtual environments, apps, and games, supporting display, AR, and VR out of the box.

-## Metaverse-Seed is fully decentralized and uses Trystero as "back-end"!
+## Cloud Atlas is fully decentralized and uses Trystero as "back-end"!
 How does it connect?

 To establish a direct peer-to-peer connection with WebRTC, a signalling channel is needed to exchange peer information (SDP).
-Typically this involves running your own matchmaking server but Trystero abstracts this away for you and offers multiple "serverless" strategies for connecting peers (currently BitTorrent, Nostr, MQTT, Firebase, and IPFS).
+Typically this involves running your own matchmaking server but Trystero abstracts this away for you and offers multiple "serverless" strategies for connecting peers (currently BitTorrent, Nostr, MQTT, Firebase, and IPFS).<br><br>

-Metaverse-Seed uses the BitTorrent strategy: peer-to-peer real-time data transfers with WebRTC, but without signal server but the public Bittorrent tracker network instead.
+Cloud Atlas uses the BitTorrent strategy: peer-to-peer real-time data transfers with WebRTC, but without signal server but the public Bittorrent tracker network instead.
 A network consisting of 2 Billion users.
 One quarter of the world's population.<br><br>

 # Basics